NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 The environmental sensors publish MQTT messages on the topics `alarmW/temperatureDS18B20-C`, `alarmW/temperatureBMP085-C`, and `alarmW/pressure-mB`, with the payload comprising the current date and time and the measured temperature or pressure in the units indicated in the topic.
 It is interesting to see how the two sensors measure slightly different temperatures, generally within 0.5 C of each other during transients, but closely matched under soaked conditions.

-The long strings with the date and temperature/pressure described above obviously did not work in OpenHab, because OpenHab expected only float values.
+The long strings with the date and temperature/pressure described above obviously did not work in openHAB, because openHAB expected only float values.
 And mind you, there should also not be any leading spaces in the string either, only numbers and decimal.
 To provide the required format for OpenHab, three new topics were created that works with OpenHab:  `home/alarmW/temperatureDS18B20-Cs`,  `home/alarmW/pressure-mBs`, and `home/alarmW/temperatureBMP085-Cs`.
 This means three more messages, but at least we still retain the time stamped versions.

 Here are two screen dumps of the MQTT messages on another computer: